ibm-cloud-docs/Cloudant/getting-started.md

 3. Click **`Run Query`**.

-    The query results display.
+    The query displays the results.
 You can see them from the Table view in the following screen capture:

     ![Query results](images/dashboard_query1_results.png){: caption="Figure 3.
 Results from the query" caption-side="bottom"}